 As of 2011, IEEE Israel Section counts 1136 members (including 90 Life Members) and has 18 active Chapters and 2 Affinity Groups (WIE and LM).

 All Chapters organize regular technical meetings and local and International workshops.
 The Life Members Group organizes since 2009 a series of 5 "Technical Friday" events per year with an audience of about 200.

-The AP/MTT Chapter organizes since 2003 yearly Symposia, which became since 2008 COMCAS International Conferences (Conference On Microwaves, Communications, Antennas, Solid State Circuits and Electronic systems), chaired by Shmuel Auster, with up to 900 participants and a large Technical Exhibition (80 booths).
+The AP/MTT Chapter has organized since 2003 an annual symposium, which became in 2008 the COMCAS International Conference (Conference On Microwaves, Communications, Antennas, Solid State Circuits and Electronic systems), first chaired by Shmuel Auster, with up to 900 participants and a large Technical Exhibition (80 booths).

-The Communications Chapter hosted "INFOCOM 2000" in Tel-Aviv.
+The Communications Chapter hosted "INFOCOM 2000" in Tel Aviv.

 Israel IEEE members participate in many of the IEEE Technical Conferences worldwide and are very active in publishing papers in IEEE Journals.

-Lempel-Ziv Data Compression Algorithm
+Lempel-Ziv Data Compression Algorithm[edit | edit source]

 1977 – dedicated in September 2004

 The Lempel-Ziv compression algorithm became a basis for enabling data transmission on the Internet in an efficient way.
 The plaque is mounted at the Technion in Haifa, Israel.